Black–Scholes equation: Derivation

-Technical note: A subtlety obscured by the discretization approach above is that the infinitesimal change in the portfolio value was due to only the infinitesimal changes in the values of the assets being held, not changes in the positions in the assets.
-In other words, the portfolio was assumed to be self-financing.

 Alternative derivation

 Here is an alternative derivation that can be utilized in situations where it is initially unclear what the hedging portfolio should be.
 (For a reference, see 6.4 of Shreve vol II).

 In the Black–Scholes model, assuming we have picked the risk-neutral probability measure, the underlying stock price S(t) is assumed to evolve as a geometric Brownian motion:

 Since this stochastic differential equation (SDE) shows the stock price evolution is Markovian, any derivative on this underlying is a function of time t and the stock price at the current time, S(t).
-Then an application of Ito's lemma gives an SDE for the discounted derivative process $e^{-rt}V(t, S(t))$, which should be a martingale.
+Then an application of Itô's lemma gives an SDE for the discounted derivative process $e^{-rt}V(t, S(t))$, which should be a martingale.
 In order for that to hold, the drift term must be zero, which implies the Black—Scholes PDE.

 This derivation is basically an application of the Feynman–Kac formula and can be attempted whenever the underlying asset(s) evolve according to given SDE(s).

-Solving the Black–Scholes PDE
+Solving methods

 Once the Black–Scholes PDE, with boundary and terminal conditions, is derived for a derivative, the PDE can be solved numerically using standard methods of numerical analysis, such as a type of finite difference method.
 In certain cases, it is possible to solve for an exact formula, such as in the case of a European call, which was done by Black and Scholes.

+The solution is conceptually simple.
+Since in the Black–Scholes model, the underlying stock price $S_t$ follows a geometric Brownian motion, the distribution of $S_T$, conditional on its price $S_t$ at time $t$, is a log-normal distribution.
+Then the price of the derivative is just discounted expected payoff $E[ e^{-r(T-t)} K(S_T) | S_t ]$, which may be computed analytically when the payoff function $K$ is analytically tractable, or numerically if not.